 Milky colored oil from a boat surveyed.
 This indicates water ingestion and is a major cause for alarm.
 It's possible this could result in thousands of dollars to repair.
 Hire us to find things like this before you buy that boat!

-Trim cylinder anode(s) on an out-drive I surveyed the other day.
-These most Definitely need to be replaced.
-I recommend my customers to be sure and replace anodes when they periodically service their out-drives, to prevent corrosion and extend the life of their machinery.
+Trim cylinder anode(s) on an out-drive.
+This most Definitely need to be replaced.
+We recommend our customers to be sure and replace anodes when they periodically service their out-drives, to prevent corrosion and extend the life of their machinery.